DylanLRPollock/Monkey-Head-Project/README.md

 1. Remove any old virtual environments and reinstall dependencies.
 2. Run `python -m pip install --upgrade pip` to update Python tooling.
 3. Verify that your `docker-compose` version meets the requirements.
-4. Check the logs in the `logs/` directory for detailed error messages.
+4. Check the logs in `memory/LOGS` for detailed error messages.

 For persistent issues, open a bug report with your system details and the steps needed to reproduce the error.